Wellness

 What causes IBS?

-Are there different types of IBS?
+There are different types of IBS

 • IBS-D: Diarrhea and abdominal discomfort